EFC stands for expected family contribution. It’s the amount that the government and colleges calculate…

 There are a lot of financial advisors out there who are anxious to sell you insurance, annuities, 529s or other financial products in the name of helping you lower your college costs.
 Annuities for college education are not always the best idea.

 The advice I always give people is to do their homework before they act on any advisor’s recommendations.
-Not doing your homework can actually end up costing you much more, not much less for college.
+Not doing your homework on annuities for college fund can actually end up costing you much more, not much less for college.

 Annuities are usually not a good strategy for middle-income families to reduce college costs